Beta8397/virtual_robot/README.md

 ![](/readme_image.JPG)

-**Note: a Physics-based 3D version is now available here:** [vr_physics](https://github.com/Beta8397/vr_physics).
-But, JavaFX 3D Scenes are not supported by all hardware platforms, so the 3D version may or may not work on your system.

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.